Skip to main content

 Enabling DataHub lineage for all dags

-Conveyor supports DataHub integration out of the box.
-For information about DataHub, look here.
+Conveyor provides an integration with DataHub out of the box.
 To start integrating Airflow with your DataHub cluster, you have to do two things:

 Creating the Airflow DataHub connection

-You have to create an Airflow DataHub rest connection.
-The default name used by the DataHub plugin is datahub_rest_default.
+You have to create a Generic connection.
+The default name used for the connection is datahub_rest_default.

 You can configure the connection in the Airflow UI by going to admin, connections and pressing the plus button.
-Your configuration should look similar to this:
+Your configuration should look similar to the screenshot below.
+Your password should be a DataHub auth token.

 info